frank26080115/Bones-3D-Printer/ordered_lessons/lesson3.md

 ![](../images/lesson3/zrodholdertotalerrors.png)

 As you can see, butting up the metal rod against another chunk of metal is clearly the best way to go.
-It has better overall positional tolerance and handles more errors in manufacturing.
+The metal is not squishy like plastic.
+This mounting method has better overall positional tolerance and handles more errors in manufacturing.

 The same principle is applied to the sliding block part that holds a brass graphite bushing and the middle axis steel rods.
 Have a look: